 Our clinical trial accrual process seeks to account for expenses resulting from our obligations under contract with vendors, consultants, and clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided to us under such contracts.
 Our objective is to reflect the appropriate trial expenses in our financial statements by matching period expenses with period services and efforts expended.
 We account for these expenses according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial.
-We determine accrual estimates through discussions with internal clinical personnel and outside service providers as to the progress or state of completion of trials, or the services completed.
-Service provider status is then compared to the contractual obligated fee to be paid for such services.
-During the course of a clinical trial, we adjust our rate of clinical expense recognition if actual results differ from our estimates.
-In the event that we do not identify certain costs that have begun to be incurred or we underestimate or overestimate the level of services performed or the costs of such services, our reported expenses for a period would be too low or too high.
-The date on which certain services commence, the level of services performed on or before a given date and the cost of the services are often judgmental.
+We determine accrual estimates through discussions with internal clinical personnel and outside services.
+During the course of a clinical trial, we adjust our rate of clinical expenses recognition if actual results differ from our estimates.
+In the event that we do not identify certain costs that have begun to be incurred or we underestimate or overestimate the level of services performed or the costs of such services are often judgmental.
 We make these judgments based upon the facts and circumstances known to us in accordance with generally accepted accounting principles.